rctatar/simple-wireguard/README.md

 6. Client routers are configured to allow UDP traffic to the chosen UDP port of the *base router*.
 7. The external clients should remain isolated from eachother.
 8. The *base router* has a static, public IP address or a dynamic IP service is used, such as dyndns.org.
+9. Several executables are installed on the server used to generate the files: zip, tar, curl, jq, wg (wireguard-tools)

 ```
 Here is a schematic example of such a network with three clients and three workstations